-(b)Review to Improve the Examination Process
+(b) Review to Improve the Examination Process

 To facilitate and improve the examination procedures by solving problems related to the increasing number of "after the fact" examinations and to insufficient provision of information for the examination, the Negotiation Group on Rules is working to facilitate and standardize the provisions of information for examination of RTAs.
 On 14 December 2006 the WTO General Council adopted a Transparency Mechanism for regional trade agreements that clarify examination procedures.
-This will be provisionally applied as an "early harvest" stipulated by Paragraph 47 of the Doha Ministerial Declaration.
-The operation of the system will be reevaluated in one year, so as to establish a permanent mechanism.
-The main differences from the past procedures are as follows.
+This is being provisionally applied as an "early harvest" stipulated by Paragraph 47 of the Doha Ministerial Declaration.
+The operation of the system was supposed to be reviewed in one year from the beginning of the operation to establish a permanent mechanism, but the examination results are not complete; as of February 2015, the review had not been undertaken.
+The following is an outline of the Transparency Mechanism.